lucia-auth/lucia/docs/pages/tutorials/username-and-password/nextjs-pages.md

 }
 ```

 Create an API route in `pages/api/signup.ts`.
-First do a very basic input validation.
+First, do a very basic input validation.
 Hash the password, generate a new user ID, and create a new user.
 If successful, create a new session with `Lucia.createSession()` and set a new session cookie.

 ```ts
 // pages/api/signup.ts